 Remember, there are places and parts inside you that you have never seen and might not recognize.
 These parts reside in your subconscious and are purposefully kept shut away from your consciousness.

 It will take some time for you to see results from this process.
 Personally I wrote several times a day, every day, for a few months.
-I never sat down to a formal writing session, but instead, wrote casually whenever the thoughts came to me.
+I rarely sat down to a formal writing session, but instead, wrote casually whenever the thoughts came to me.

 I set aside time every couple of weeks to go back and read what I had written.
 This was very valuable, since it gave me an overall picture of how my mind worked and what I was really all about.
 I always had many new topics to explore after reading my work.